 Swamy “is a wonderful elderly man, who has a deep concern for the poor,” said Father Erik Oland, Canada’s Jesuit provincial superior.
 The Indian Jesuit father advocated for the land rights of the Indigenous people of eastern India for five decades.
 In 2018, he co-filed a public interest litigation on behalf of over 3,000 Adivasi villagers imprisoned without the due process of a timely trial.

 The octogenarian denies having attended the Battle of Koregaon incident.
 He also faced health-care struggles at the beginning of his imprisonment, after being denied the cup and straw necessary for him to drink given his Parkinson’s diagnosis.
+A May 17 press release from Canada Jesuit International says he’s since become ill with COVID-like symptoms and has yet to be tested or vaccinated.

 More On Broadview: